Digital banking: Direction Toward Digital Cash

 Digital cash eliminates many problems associated with physical cash, such as misplacement or the potential for money to be stolen or damaged.
-Additionally, digital cash can be traced and accounted for more accurately in cases of disputes.
+Additionally, digital cash can be traced and accounted for more accurately in cases of dispute.
 As consumers find an increasing number of purchasing opportunities at their fingertips, there is less need to carry physical cash in their wallets.

 Other indications that demand for digital cash is growing are highlighted by the use of peer-to-peer payment systems such as PayPal and the rise of untraceable cryptocurrencies such as bitcoin.
 Almost anything imaginable that can be paid with physical cash can theoretically be paid with the swipe of a bank card, including parking meters.
 The problem is this technology is still not omnipresent.
 Cash circulation grew in the United States by 42% between 2007 and 2012, with an average annual growth rate of 7%, according to the BBC.

 The concept of an all digital cash economy is no longer just a futuristic dream but it's still unlikely to outdate physical cash in the near future.
 All digital banks are possible as a consumer option, but people may still have a need for physical cash in certain situations.
 ATMs help banks cut overhead, especially if they are available at various strategic locations beyond branch offices.